OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 #### What is the correct translation of a nullable schema from OpenAPI into an equivalent JSON Schema?

 A nullable type should translate into a type array with two string elements: the name of the type specified in the Schema Object, and `"null"`.

+####  Is `null` allowed as the `default` value of a nullable schema?
+(See [#2057](https://github.com/OAI/OpenAPI-Specification/issues/2057).)

+Yes.
+For example, a Schema Object with `"type" : "string", "nullable" : true` would translate to a JSON Schema with `"type" : ["string", "null"]`.
+That schema permits `"default" : null`, even with the [strict typing rule](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.0.md#properties) specified by OpenAPI 3.0:

+> default - The default value represents what would be assumed by the consumer of the input as the value of the schema if one is not provided.
+Unlike JSON Schema, the value MUST conform to the defined type for the Schema Object defined at the same level.
+For example, if `type` is `string`, then `default` can be `"foo"` but cannot be `1`.

 ## Backwards compatibility